Épée: Dueling

-The French word épée ultimately derives from Latin spatha.
+The French word épée ultimately derives from Latin spatha, a type of straight and long sword.
 The term was introduced into English in the 1880s for the sportive fencing weapon.

 Like the foil (fleuret), the épée evolved from light civilian weapons such as the small sword, which, since the late 17th century, had been the most commonly used dueling sword, replacing the rapier.

 The dueling sword developed in the 19th century when, under pressure from the authorities, duels were more frequently fought until "first blood" only, instead of to the death.
 Under this provision, it became sufficient to inflict a minor nick on the wrist or other exposed area on the opponent in order to win the duel.
 This resulted in emphasis on light touches to the arm and hand, while downplaying hits to the torso (chest, back, groin).
 Rapiers with full-cup guards had been made since the mid 17th century, but were not widespread before the 19th century.

 Sport

 Today, épée fencing somewhat resembles 19th-century dueling.
 An épée fencer must hit the target with the tip of the weapon.
 A difference between épée versus both foil and sabre is that corps-à-corps (body-to-body) contact between fencers is not necessarily an offense in épée, unless it is done with "brutality or violence".

 In the pre-electric era, épée fencers used a different kind of point d'arrêt, a three-pronged point with small protruding spikes, which would snag on the opponent's clothing or mask, helping the referee to see the hits.
 The spikes caused épée fencing to be a notoriously painful affair, and épée fencers could be easily recognized by the tears in their jacket sleeves.
 A later evolution of the sport used a point that was dipped in a dye, which showed the location of touches on a white uniform; the dye was soluble in weak acid (e.g., acetic acid) to remove old marks.
 Today, competition is done with electric weapons, where a circuit is closed when the touch is made.
 Non-electric weapons are now typically used only for practice, generally fitted with plastic buttons or solid "dummy points".

-In 2007, MIT fencing coach Eric Sollee and his student Johan Harmenberg authored a book that explored a line of tactical thought that diverged from fencing styles established in the 1970s and 1980s.
-Harmenberg won the World Fencing Championships and the Olympic gold medal using this strategic approach, built on what he called the "Sollee conjectures" or the "three conjectures":